Legal Guide

 Lenders apply ground rent criteria when deciding whether to lend, separate from the borrower's affordability.
 The criteria vary by lender but commonly include: a maximum starting ground rent, a maximum ratio of ground rent to property value, restrictions on doubling clauses, restrictions on RPI-linked clauses with no cap, and a minimum unexpired lease term.
 A flat that fails any of these criteria with a particular lender effectively cannot be mortgaged through that lender.
 Across the lender market, the more onerous the ground rent terms, the narrower the available pool.

-The Housing Act 1988 assured tenancy concern
+The Housing Act 1988 assured tenancy trap (now closed)

 Buyer perception and value